-While we will no longer manufacture OneTouch® Verio® blood glucose test strips for LifeScan, we are paid a quarterly service fee based on the number of such strips sold.
-Our dependence on the quarterly service fees from LifeScan for a significant proportion of our revenue is likely to continue until we start to receive meaningful revenues from Siemens relating to the the Xprecia StrideTM Coagulation Analyzer and other partnering and collaborative arrangements or strategic alliances with third parties and from the sale of our own products.
-We started generating revenues from Siemens during 2012 and 14% of our total income in fiscal year 2014 was derived from our arrangement with Siemens.
+While we will no longer manufacture OneTouch® Verio® blood glucose test strips for LifeScan, we are paid a quarterly service fee based on the number of such strips sold by LifeScan.
+Our dependence on the quarterly service fees from LifeScan for a significant proportion of our revenue is likely to continue until we start to receive meaningful revenues from Siemens relating to the Xprecia StrideTM Coagulation Analyzer and other partnering and collaborative arrangements or strategic alliances with third parties and from the sale of our own products.

-We did not have any significant backlog orders as of December 31, 2014 and 2013.
+We did not have any significant backlog orders as of December 31, 2015 and 2014.